stephen37/stephen37.github.io/README.md

-This is the repository for my personna website.
+This is the repository for my personnal website.